b. 1975, Johannesburg, South Africa.

 Selected solo exhibitions include: offstage at SMAC Gallery in Johannesburg, South Africa, in 2018; Spit/Swallow, at Galleri SPECTA, in Copenhagen, Denmark, both in 2018; Beneath Her at Richard Taittinger in New York City, USA in 2017; Degreened at SMAC Gallery in Cape Town, South Africa; Rapaciously Yours, Richard Taittinger Gallery in New York, USA, both in 2016; Let Your Hair Down, curated by Jennie Lamensdorf as part of the (TEI) Art-in-Buildings Programme in New York, USA; Lick It, Walgreens Art Windows, Art Center South Florida, in Miami, USA, all in 2015, and The Sweetest Ride at TM Projects, in Geneva, Switzerland in 2014.

-Goodman’s work has formed part of a number of group exhibitions in both South Africa and abroad.
-Most recently: Delicate Industry at Richard Taittinger in New York City, USA in 2019; The Red Hour, curated by Simon Njami at Dak’Art: African Contemporary Art Biennale in Dakar, Senegal; The Future is Female at 21C Museum Hotel Cincinnati in Cincinnati, USA; I SEE YOU at the SCAD Museum of Art, Savannah, USA, all in 2018; Le jour qui vient, curated by Marie-Ann Yemsi, at the Galerie des Lafayette in Paris, France; All Things Being Equal, at the Zeitz Museum of Contemporary Art Africa, (MOCAA) in Cape Town, South Africa, both in 2017; Herselves, at Blue Project Foundation, in Barcelona, Spain, both in 2016; The Divine Comedy: Heaven, Purgatory, and Hell Revisited by Contemporary African Artists, a traveling exhibition curated by Simon Njami, at the Smithsonian National Museum of African Art, Washington, USA in 2015, SCAD Art Gallery, Savannah, Georgia USA and Museum für Modern Kunst (MMK), Frankfurt, Germany, all in 2014; The ‘F’ Word: Feminism in Art, at The Untitled Space, in New York, USA; Money Makes the World Go Round, Galleri SPECTA, Copenhagen, Denmark in 2015.
+Recent group exhibitions include: Delicate Industry at Richard Taittinger in New York City, USA in 2019; The Red Hour, curated by Simon Njami at Dak’Art: African Contemporary Art Biennale in Dakar, Senegal; The Future is Female at 21C Museum Hotel Cincinnati in Cincinnati, USA; I SEE YOU at the SCAD Museum of Art, Savannah, USA, all in 2018; Le jour qui vient, curated by Marie-Ann Yemsi, at the Galerie des Lafayette in Paris, France; All Things Being Equal, at the Zeitz Museum of Contemporary Art Africa, (MOCAA) in Cape Town, South Africa, both in 2017; Herselves, at Blue Project Foundation, in Barcelona, Spain, both in 2016; The Divine Comedy: Heaven, Purgatory, and Hell Revisited by Contemporary African Artists, a travelling exhibition curated by Simon Njami, at the Smithsonian National Museum of African Art, Washington, USA in 2015, SCAD Art Gallery, Savannah, Georgia USA and Museum für Modern Kunst (MMK), Frankfurt, Germany, all in 2014; The ‘F’ Word: Feminism in Art, at The Untitled Space, in New York, USA; Money Makes the World Go Round, Galleri SPECTA, Copenhagen, Denmark in 2015.
 She also featured in States of Mind, at Maison Particulière, Brussels, Belgium in 2014; and Not Human, Nor Stone at the Iziko South African National Gallery, Cape Town in 2011.

 In 2017-2018, SMAC included Goodman’s work in various art fair presentations, including The Armory Show in New York City, USA; artmonte-carlo in Monte Carlo, Monaco; the Investec Cape Town Art Fair, and a solo presentation at Dallas Art Fair in 2018.